madelson/DistributedLock/README.md

 ## Providers

-For applications that use [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), DistributedLock's provider make it easy to separate out the specification of a lock's (or other primitive's) name from its other settings (such as a database connection string).
+For applications that use [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection), DistributedLock's providers make it easy to separate out the specification of a lock's (or other primitive's) name from its other settings (such as a database connection string).
 For example in an ASP.NET Core app you might do:

 ```C#
 // in your Startup.cs: